AzonInc/Doorman/README.md

 #### 2-Wire Mode (with external Power Supply)
 <img src=".github/images/wiring_2wire_power_screwterminal.png" alt="2 Wire Installation" height="275">

-> [!IMPORTANT]
-> Please check the polarity of a- and b-wires as the bridge rectifier can only handle two wires but not three.
-> Be sure to connect the ground wire of your external power supply to the same Screw Terminal as the ground wire that comes from your intercom.

 1. Open the Intercom enclosure
 2. Connect the a-wire (24V Bus) to one of the TCS:BUS-Terminals of your Doorman
 3. Connect the b-wire (Ground) to the other TCS:BUS-Terminal of your Doorman
-4. Connect an external Power Supply via USB-C Port or P (+5V to +30V) and b (Ground) Screw Terminals of your Doorman
+4. Connect an external Power Supply via P (+5V to +30V) and G (Ground) Screw Terminals of your Doorman

 #### 2-Wire Mode (with external Power Supply via USB-C)
 <img src=".github/images/wiring_2wire_power_usb_c.png" alt="2 Wire Installation" height="275">